 - The Committee will meet periodically in separate executive sessions with management, the internal auditors and the independent auditor.

-- The Committee will report to the full board any issues that arise with respect to the quality and integrity of the company’s financial statements, the company’s compliance with legal and regulatory requirements, the performance of the independent auditor and the performance of the internal auditors.
+- The Committee will report to the full Board regularly and should review with the full Board any issues that arise with respect to the quality and integrity of the Company’s financial statements, the Company’s compliance with legal and regulatory requirements, the performance of the independent auditor and the performance of the internal auditors.

-- The Committee shall perform a review and evaluation of the Committee’s own performance.
+- The Committee shall annually perform a review and evaluation of the Committee’s own performance.

 - The Committee will periodically provide its members with continuing education opportunities in financial reporting and other relevant areas.